Support for Research and Practice

 - A summary of grant activity including travel, research, and work successfully completed.

-- Significant discoveries and insights you developed as a consequence of this grant
+- Significant achievements, discoveries, and insights you developed as a consequence of this grant.

 - Description and explanation of any significant changes from the original proposed project/research or budget

-- 5-8 images that represent the outcome of the grant.
+- Images (5-8) that represent the outcome of the grant

 NOTE: Images and information about recipients’ grant activities may be included on RISD’s website and other materials.